fjaraavilaa/MOSAIC-LittleBooks-Spanish/README.md

 Agradecimientos a Nicholas Horton y Agustín Gómez por la ayuda en este proyecto.

-Also a big thank you to the Observatory of Development of the University of Costa Rica and the Statistics School.
+Also a thanks to the Observatory of Development of the University of Costa Rica and the Statistics School.

 También un gran agradecimiento al Observatorio del Desarrollo de la Universidad de Costa Rica y la Escuela de Estadística.